Aurillium/invisirun/README.md

 ### A new and (hopefully) improved commandline spoofing PoC

+> [!NOTE]
-##### Quick note: This repo is synced every once in a while with a currently private other repo I'm working on, so commit messages are a bit cursed, and most of the non-inivisirun1 code is experimental and broken. `invisirun` is the project you want.
+> This repo is synced every once in a while with a currently private other repo I'm working on, so commit messages are a bit cursed, and most of the non-inivisirun1 code is experimental and broken. `invisirun` is the project you want.

 ## What?
 Usually commandline spoofing requires the real arguments to be of equal or shorter length to the fake arguments that appear in logs, however this technique uses a low-level API to bypass this limitation, allowing users to execute commands up to 32767 characters while appearing as short as the cover command to Sysmon.